Management by Objectives

 • Better Communication is appreciated via MBO strategy following

-• Individual goals setting and integration with the organizational objectives
+• Individual goal setting and integration with the organizational objectives

 • MBO is applicable in any organization

-• Sense of loyalty creation within employees due to given tasks individually make them feel important for the organization
+• Sense of loyalty creation within employees due to given tasks individually makes them feel important to the organization

 • The KRA is improved – Key Results Areas - as each employee is given the individual tasks and timelines as per their education, interests, job skills, knowledge, abilities, and experiences